cssgunc/jekyll-website/d_archives.md

 layout: archivesLayout
 title: Archives
 permalink: /archives
 description: Want to see what we've done?
-Click here for what we've been up to.
+Here's what we've been up to.
 image: assets/images/archives.jpg
 nav-menu: true
 ---